OSMLatam/OSM-Notes-Ingestion/README.md

 differences; however it only works around 0h where the planet file is published.
 This will compare the differences between the API process and the Planet.

-If you find many difference, specially very old ones, it means the script failed in the past, and the best is to recreate the database with the `processPlanetNotes.sh` script, but also create an issue for the project, providing as much informaction as possible.
+If you find many differences, specially very old ones, it means the script failed in the past, and the best is to recreate the database with the `processPlanetNotes.sh` script, but also create an issue for the project, providing as much informaction as possible.

+# Help

+You can start looking for help by reading the README.md files.
+Also, you run the scripts with -h or --help.
+You can even take a look at the code, which is highly documented.
+Finally, you can create an issue or contact the author.

 # Acknowledgements